kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 #### Changes in CSI External Provisioner

-`DataSource` is available in both `StorageClass` and `PersistentVolumeClaim` to represent the source of the data which is prepopulated to the provisioned volume.
-If `DataSource` is added to both during volume provisioning, `DataSource` in `PersistentVolumeClaim` will override `DataSource` in `StorageClass`.
+`DataSource` is available in `PersistentVolumeClaim` to represent the source of the data which is prepopulated to the provisioned volume.
 The operation of the provisioning of a volume from a snapshot data source will be handled by the out-of-tree CSI External Provisioner.
 The in-tree PV Controller will handle the binding of the PV and PVC once they are ready.

 #### CSI Volume Driver Snapshot Support